Elmyr de Hory: First forgeries

-Making a business of forgery
+Forgery as a business

 In 1955, de Hory sold several forgeries to Chicago art dealer Joseph W. Faulkner, who later discovered they were fakes.
 Faulkner pressed charges against de Hory and initiated a federal lawsuit against him, alleging mail and telephone fraud.
 De Hory later moved to Mexico City, where he was briefly detained and questioned by the police, not for his artistic endeavors but regarding his connection to a suspect in the murder of a British man, whom de Hory claimed he had never met.
 When the Mexican police attempted to extort money from him, de Hory hired a lawyer, who also attempted to extort money from him by charging exorbitant legal fees.
 De Hory paid the lawyer with one of his forgeries and returned to the United States.

-On his return, de Hory discovered that his paintings were fetching high prices at several art galleries, and he was incensed that the galleries had only paid him a fraction of what they thought the paintings were worth.
+On his return, de Hory discovered that his paintings were fetching high prices at several art galleries, and he was incensed that the galleries had only paid him a fraction of what they thought the works were worth.
 It is estimated that all de Hory forgeries were sold for more than $50 million in today's value.
 Further compounding de Hory's plight was that the manner of his forgeries had become recognizable, and he was now a person of interest to the FBI.
 This unwanted attention may have prompted de Hory to temporarily abandon his fakery and resume creating his own artwork once more.
 This led him to an ascetic existence in a low-rent apartment near Pershing Square in Los Angeles.
 Here, he had limited success, mostly selling paintings of pink poodles to interior decorators.
 However, his self-imposed exile was not to his liking.
-He decided to return to the East Coast and try his luck once more at his illicit craft, for which he always found an eager buyer—eventually.
+He decided to return to the East Coast return to producing art forgeries, for which he always found an eager buyer—eventually.
 In Washington, D.C., de Hory began an ill-fated association with a picture dealer that ended in disaster.